rust-lang/rust-forge/src/policies/llm-usage.md

 No amount of editing can change how it was originally created; how it was generated sets the initial style and it's very hard to change once it's set.

 For more background about analogous reasoning, see ["What Colour are your bits?"](https://ansuz.sooke.bc.ca/entry/23)

-### Non-exhaustive policy

-This policy does not aim to be exhaustive.
-If you have a use of LLMs in mind that isn't on this list, judge it in the spirit of this overview:
-- Using an LLM for your own personal use is likely allowed ✅
-- Showing LLM output to another human without solicitation is likely banned ❌
-- Making a decision based on LLM output requires disclosure ⚠️

 ### Conditions for modification or dissolution
 This policy is not set in stone, and we can evolve it as we gain more experience working with LLMs.